 The Shingles jab, like the Pneumococcal is a one off injection.
 It does not guarantee that you will never get Shingles again, but it will reduce your chances of getting it.
 If you do contract shingles after having the jab, it is likely that the symptoms will be milder and the illness period shorter.

 You are only eligible for a Shingles jab at a certain age.
-To check whether you are eligible, please see the list below:
+To check whether you are eligible, please ask the reception team.